-After successfull setup, you'll see your own Twilio account and phone number in Structurely
+After successful setup, you'll see your own Twilio account and phone number in Structurely:

 In fact, the two different setups accomplish nearly the same results from Structurely's end.
 The difference is your visibility in managing your text messaging and phone call deliverability, success, compliance, and more.